 After visiting the Museum, make sure to take a stroll up to the rooftop garden and enjoy the peace and quiet.

-Hours: Opening hours are from 7 a.m. to 7 p.m. daily.
+- Hours: Opening hours are from 7 a.m. to 7 p.m. daily.

-Cost: No entrance fee
+- Cost: No entrance fee

-11. Eat, shop, have fun at Chinatown!
+Eat, shop, have fun in Chinatown!

+No visit to Singapore would be complete without a visit to Chinatown.
 Once a place for the Chinese immigrants, it has now been transformed into a bustling neighborhood full of great shops.

+You will find streets lined with antique shophouses, souvenir shops, indie boutiques, and chic clubs.
 You will also find food houses serving traditional cuisines and stores offering trendy clothes, some crafts, and antiques.

 As you stroll along the labyrinth of small roads, enjoy the fusion of different cultures as well and the vibrant ambiance it exudes.